barbakini/pointr/README.md

 Answer of question 2 can be found under src/main/java/com/question2 and src/test/com/pointr/question2

 ### Question 3

-Answer of question 3 can be found in Questioln3.md file.
+Answer of question 3 can be found in Question3.md file.

+ ### Bonus Question
+ Answer of bonus question can be found in BonusQuestion.md